Summer Orientation Frequently Asked Questions

 It should be pointed out that single rooms are always more expensive than double rooms, so if you're looking to save money, having a roommate is the way to go.

 Technically, yes.
-Students who met the priority deadline (March 3) were eligible to choose their roommate.
+Students who met the priority deadline (February 16) were eligible to choose their roommate.
 Applications received after that date are assigned to a room/roommate.
-Since that timeline has passed, here's what we would recommend.

 Your room will come furnished with all the basic furniture, including: